 - 7. Allow people on the cusp of entering residential care the option of downsizing to a smaller, age friendly home by exempting excess sale proceeds from the assets test. - 8.
-Create a capital grants scheme for the construction of rental housing for older people.
+Create a capital grants scheme for the construction of rental housing and small scale residential care homes for less than 20 people.